deadlyvipers/dojo_rules/introduction.md

 Hello My Name is Trinh a.k.a Mastaboywonder
-My favorite Code School path is Git
+My favorite Code School path is HTML